DXFC Scores for Southern Africans

 He retired to Cape Town in 2018 and now signs ZS1J.

-He tries to get on the air from all these exotic places, and has participated in several
+Kenya and Iraq.
+He got on the air from many of these exotic places, and has participated in several DXpeditions (most

 Past Records